stevepurdie/saap-docs/content/for-delivery-engineers/gitops/structure.md

 ### ArgoCD Applications

 This folder is a starting point of all configuration in the cluster.
-Inside the folder we have following argocd applications that deploy resources in other sibling folders:
+Inside the folder we have following ArgoCD applications that deploy resources in other sibling folders:

-- **`tenant-operator.yaml`**: Responsible for creating tenants configuration in the cluster
+- **`tenant-operator.yaml`**: Responsible for creating tenants and qoutas inside `tenant-operator` folder configuration in the cluster.
 - **`apps-gitops-config.yaml`**: Points to corresponding cluster folder in `apps-gitops-config` repository.
 This deploys the `apps-of-apps` structure that deploys all applications environments for the cluster.

 ```sh